adrien2p/medusa-extender/docs/README.md

 ## Entity event handling

-One of the feature out the box is the ability to emit (sync/async) event from your entity subscriber and to be able to handle those event easily.
+One of the feature out the box is the ability to emit (sync/async) events from your entity subscriber and to be able to handle those events easily.

-To be able to achieve that, here is an example.
+To be able to achieve this, here is an example.

 <details>
 <summary>Click to see the example!</summary>